TheRagingWampa/PUBG_AHK/README.md

 Enable Autofire - Numpad 1/Numpad End
 Disable Autofire - Numpad 0/Numpad Insert

+# Crouch Jump
+All jumps made with the default keybindings will be crouch jumps, allowing the player to jump over and on top of things otherwise impossible.

 # Disable Mouse Wheel:
-Simple disables the mouse wheel from being used in PUBG.
+Simply disables the mouse wheel from being used in PUBG.
 You can still use the mouse wheel in the menus just not to change weapons.

 # Mute Current Application:
 A script that can be used on anything it mutes and unmutes the current application you are in when you press F1.

 # Changelog:
 v2.7
 Made all jumps crouch jumps.
 (Only works with default bindings you will need to change the script yourself if you use other keys.)